BranLim/AlarmMonitor/README.md

 # Overview

 This application is created using JetBrains Rider and configured to run on .NET 8.

+It provides an endpoint at `/api/alarms` that executes the check function and return an AlarmDto.

 # Prerequisites